jsoverson/jsperf-common/README.md

 jsperf-common
 =============

 List of good jsperf benchmarks for common situations.
-Contributions to the README and tests expected.
+Contributions to the README and tests welcome and expected.

 ## Arrays